Skip to main content

 Wire it in

-That’s the whole “no Arctic Shift” story — the rest of the pipeline (triage, synthesis, web, triangulation) is unchanged.
+That’s all you change — the rest of the pipeline (triage, synthesis, web, triangulation) works exactly the same.

 Comments are optional